 Prerequisites: Two years of Regents H.S. mathematics, with at least a 78% on Math A Regents; or at least a 75% average in two years of Regents H.S. mathematics, or satisfactory completion of MAT 002.
-Students must have satisfied all MAT, ENG 001 and RDG 001 remediation requirements prior to starting the course equations and inequalities; functions and graphs; system of equations and determinants; triangle trigonometry and introduction to general trig definitions; algebraic products and factoring; solving equations by factoring and quadratic formula; fractional equations and operations with algebraic fractions.
+Students must have satisfied all MAT, ENG 001 and RDG 001 remediation requirements prior to starting the

+Description: See calculator note in catalog.
+Designed for students in Engineering Technology Programs.
+Operations with real numbers; exponents and scientific notation; equations and inequalities; functions and graphs; system of equations and determinants; triangle trigonometry and introduction to general trig definitions; algebraic products and factoring; solving equations by factoring and quadratic formula; fractional equations and operations with algebraic fractions.
 Applications are considered from various scientific, technical, and practical areas.
 (4,5 lecture hours) Students will not receive credit for both MAT 109 and MAT 116, SUNY GEN ED-GMAT; NCC GEN ED-MATH